algorandfoundation/algokit-cli/CONTRIBUTING.md

      1. Open the repository root in VS Code
      2. Install recommended extensions
-     3. Copy `src/.env.sample` to `src/.env` and change `DEBUG_ARGS` to whatever commandline args you want to debug
-     4. Hit F5 (or whatever you have debug mapped to) and it should start running with breakpoint debugging
+     3. Hit F5 (or whatever you have debug mapped to) and it should start running with breakpoint debugging

         (**NOTE:** The first time you run, VS Code may prompt you to select the Python Interpreter.
 Select python from the .venv path)

    - IDEA (e.g. PyCharm)
      1. Open the repository root in the IDE
-     2. Copy `src/.env.sample` to `src/.env` and change `DEBUG_ARGS` to whatever commandline args you want to debug
-     3. Hit Shift+F9 (or whatever you have debug mapped to) and it should start running with breakpoint debugging
+     2. Hit Shift+F9 (or whatever you have debug mapped to) and it should start running with breakpoint debugging
    - Other
      1. Open the repository root in your text editor of choice
-     2. In a terminal run `source ./.venv/bin/activate` (Non-Windows) or `./venv/Scripts/Activate.ps1` (Windows)
+     2. In a terminal run `poetry shell`
-     3. To execute the commandline execute: `python -m src.algokit [args]`
+     3. Run `./debug.py` through your debugger of choice
+   - In each of the above cases, as `args.in` file will be created in the source root.
+     Each line will be executed in order, with the arguments passed to the cli.
+     For example, you could have:
+     ```
+     version
+     --help
+     version --help
+     ```
+     Not a terribly useful sequence of commands, but hopefully this helps illustrate the usage.

 ### Subsequently